danroth-nyt/image-Source-Reverb/README.md

 ## Getting Started

-Open and run the code in Matlab, the dry audio signal will play and then the convolved audio signal will play afterwards.
+Open and run the code in Matlab, a GUI will appear and audio can be loaded as the dry signal.
+Room and model parameters can be changed in the GUI for different effects.

 ### Prerequisites